European shares retreat as profit warning hits Essentra

 By Kit Rees and Danilo Masoni

-The pan-European STOXX 600 and FTSEurofirst 300 indexes were both down around 1 percent at the close.
+The pan-European STOXX 600 and FTSEurofirst 300 indexes were both down around 0.7 percent by 1408 GMT.

-Among the biggest fallers on the STOXX 600, Essentra slumped 27.7 percent after it warned of lower full-year profit, citing challenging market conditions for its filter products and delays in some large projects.
+Among the biggest fallers on the STOXX 600, Essentra slumped around 29 percent after it warned of lower full-year profit, citing challenging market conditions for its filter products and delays in some large projects.

 A softening in the price of oil weighed on the shares of oil & gas companies.
 Traders took profits after three sessions of gains, though oil prices remained close to year highs.

-The oil and gas sector was down 1 percent, while analysts said a weakening oil price was also pulling basic resources stocks lower, which fell 2.9 percent.
+The oil & gas sector was down 1 percent, while analysts said a weakening oil price was also pulling basic resources stocks lower, which fell 2.8 percent.

-Analysts also pointed to comments from European Central Bank President Mario Draghi that Europe is at risk of suffering lasting economic damage from weak productivity and low growth as weighing on investor sentiment.
+Analysts also pointed to comments from the European Central Bank's president Mario Draghi that Europe is at risk of suffering lasting economic damage from weak productivity and low growth as weighing on investor sentiment.

 Despite this, shares in DONG Energy jumped as much as 10 percent after the Danish utility and wind farm developer sealed the biggest European stock market flotation this year.